 Put this historic Greek Revival building on your "must" list when visiting Springfield.
-Located on the old town square, it was associated with Lincoln as early as 1837, when the cornerstone was laid.
+Located in the old town square, it was associated with Lincoln as early as 1837, when the cornerstone was laid.
 Lincoln's close friend Edward Baker served as the dedicatory speaker.
 As a legislator, Lincoln had been instrumental in moving the state capital of Illinois from Vandalia to Springfield earlier that year.
-The capitol building, designed by architect John Rague, was the third to appear on the square, displacing two previous courthouses.
+The capitol building, designed by architect John Rague, was the third to appear on the square, replacing two previous courthouses.

 The city outgrew the building during Lincoln's presidency, and work on a new statehouse began soon after his death.
 The present building was dismantled in 1966 and rebuilt, which allowed the inclusion of an underground public parking lot and space for offices.
 The original stone exterior was stored and rebuilt, but the interior was completely reconstructed.

 Lincoln spent much time in the building, where he tried cases before the Illinois Supreme Court, borrowed books from the state library, and swapped stories with other lawyers and politicians.
 He delivered his famous "House Divided" speech in Representatives Hall in 1858 ("I believe this government cannot endure, permanently half slave and half free.") when he began his campaign for the U.S. Senate.

 Lincoln lost that race to Stephen A. Douglas, but was nominated for President two years later.
-As a Presidential candidate, he was a celebrity, and huge crowds of well-wishers and office-seekers poured into town.
+As a Presidential candidate, he was a celebrity, and a steady stream of well-wishers and office-seekers poured into town.
 Lincoln received them in the second-floor Governor's reception room because his law office was too small.